Punta Mita Surf Guide 2025 | 5 Best Spots With Easy Access

 An Introduction To Punta Mita Surf

-The main break at El Anclote is a great starting point.
-It’s soft, slow, & super forgiving—perfect for learning or just cruising.
-If you’re looking for something a little more exciting, spots like La Lancha, El Faro, Stinky’s, & Playa Punta de Mita are just a short ride away.
-Each one has its own personality, offering everything from smooth, playful waves to punchier sections that challenge more experienced surfers.
+El Anclote is the major break and a fantastic starting point, soft, slow, and super forgiving, ideal for learning and just cruising.
+A little excitement is nearby at La Lancha, El Faro, Stinky’s, and Playa Punta de Mita, a short ride away.
+Each of these spots is unique, offering everything from smooth playful waves to punchy sections for more experienced surfers.

 Some of the links on this website are affiliate links, which means we may earn a commission at no additional cost to you if you decide to make a purchase or book a service through them.
 We only promote products and services that we believe in, and your support helps us continue to provide honest insights and valuable content.